dabrahams/Contracts/Contracts.md

 ## Offensive programming: don't accept nonsense inputs
 <!-- phrasing -->
+- Partial functions are a thing

+Your language acknowledges this (integer multiplication, array indexing); you should too.

 - it's a poor engineering tradeoff to make code check for errors in its own usage.
 - Example: indexing out of bounds allowed
 - You're not doing the client any favors — it complicates postconditions/results